What is a Flag List?

 - Questions which you may find tricky and would like to practice again.

 You should practice these Flag List’ questions before appearing for the next test.
 This would ensure that your performance in the next test improves.

 For example, in a chapter test, you have 6 questions in your Flag List from a chapter (say Laws of Motion).

 Before you take the second chapter test for ‘Laws of Motion’, you should practice the questions in your Flag List for this chapter.
 Similarly, you should have practiced the questions in Flag List for Chapter Tests for each of the chapters before taking the Minor Test.

 In the same manner, you should have practiced the questions in the Flag Lists for Chapter Tests and Minor Tests before you take the final full-syllabus mock tests.

 Removing Questions from the Flag List

-With repeated practice, you would feel that you are able to easily answer a question, parked in your Flag List and may not like to spend more time on practicing this question again.
-You may remove such questions by clicking ‘Remove Flag’ button.
+After repeatedly practicing the questions in the Flag List, you would feel that you are able to easily answer a question, similar to the one that is in your Flag List.
+Once you find that you are easily able to answer these questions, you may not like to spend more time on practicing that particular question again.
+You may remove such questions by clicking the ‘Remove Flag’ button.